Trevor Larnach Player Props: Twins vs. Marlins

 Marlins Pitching Rankings (2022)

-- The Marlins' 3.86 team ERA ranked 13th among all MLB pitching staffs.
+- The Marlins had a 3.86 team ERA that ranked 13th across all MLB pitching staffs.

-- Marlins pitchers combined to surrender 173 total home runs at a rate of 1.1 per game (17th in the league).
+- The Marlins surrendered 173 total home runs last season (1.1 per game) to rank 17th in baseball.

-- Cueto makes his first start of the season for the Marlins.
+- Alcantara (0-0) gets the starting nod for the Marlins, his second this season.

-- The 37-year-old right-hander started and threw seven innings in his last appearance on Tuesday, Oct.
-4 against the Minnesota Twins.
+- His last appearance came on Thursday against the New York Mets, when the righty threw 5 2/3 innings, surrendering three earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.